Language selection

 Advanced Plant Experiments on Orbit (APEX-CSA2)

-APEX-CSA2 Uses the International Space Station to help Canada's Forestry Industry.
+APEX-CSA2 uses the International Space Station (ISS) to help Canada's forestry industry.

 Updates

 APEX-CSA2 white spruce seedlings being prepared for spaceflight.
-(Credit: CSA)
+(Credit: Canadian Space Agency [CSA])

 Canada's rich natural resources and reservoir of boreal and temperate forests has helped to ensure our place as the world's largest exporter of forest products.
 However, in recent years the forestry industry has been challenged by increasing offshore competition, an economic downturn and sustainability issues.
 To maximize the potential yield of our lumber, Canadian scientists have turned to an unexpected place: space.

-Canadian white spruce seedlings were sent to the International Space Station (ISS) to help researchers understand how trees make wood.
-Known as APEX-CSA2 (short for Advanced Plant Experiments on Orbit), the experiment is led by Dr. Jean Beaulieu of Natural Resources Canada's Canadian Wood Fibre Centre in Quebec City, with the close collaboration of the Canadian Space Agency (CSA) and NASA.
+Canadian white spruce seedlings were sent to the ISS to help researchers understand how trees make wood.
+Known as APEX-CSA2 (short for Advanced Plant Experiments on Orbit), the experiment is led by Dr. Jean Beaulieu of Natural Resources Canada's Canadian Wood Fibre Centre in Quebec City, with the close collaboration of the CSA and NASA.

 24 white spruce (Picea glauca) seedlings were launched to the ISS aboard the Space Shuttle Discovery on April 5, 2010.
 On Flight Day 3, 18 of the healthiest seedlings were transferred from the Shuttle to the ISS's Destiny Lab.
 Expedition 22 crew member T.J.
 Creamer planted them in a NASA incubator known as the Advanced Biological Research System (or ABRS).
 The plants grew in space for 30 days, with the incubator controlling the lighting conditions, temperate and atmospheric composition.
 Researchers on the ground monitored their growth using video cameras, and requested that ISS astronauts water the plants as necessary.
 Control plants were grown in similar conditions at NASA's Kennedy Space Center for comparison with the space-faring samples.